My Principles So Far

 About 3% of people destroy everything for everyone else, though it can become 10% if the culture permits it.

-The faster the trend adopts, the quicker it’s abused.
+The faster a trend is adopted, the quicker it’s abused.

-Since nothing is new under the sun, all created things are well-veiled plagiarism.
+Since nothing is new under the sun, all creations are well-veiled plagiarism.